Arnis: The live hand

-The live hand is the opposite hand of the practitioner that does not contain the main weapon.
+The live hand (or alive hand) is the opposite hand of the practitioner that does not contain the main weapon.
 The heavy usage of the live hand is an important concept and distinguishing hallmark of eskrima.
 Even (or especially) when empty, the live hand can be used as a companion weapon by eskrima practitioners.
 As opposed to most weapon systems like fencing where the off-hand is hidden and not used to prevent it from being hit, eskrima actively uses the live hand for trapping, locking, supporting weapon blocks, checking, disarming, striking and controlling the opponent.

 The usage of the live hand is one of the most evident examples of how Eskrima's method of starting with weapons training leads to effective empty hand techniques.
 Because of Doble Baston (double weapons) or Espada y Daga (sword and parrying dagger) ambidextrous weapon muscle memory conditioning, Eskrima practitioners find it easy to use the off-hand actively once they transition from using it with a weapon to an empty hand.